What is Google My Business?

 So, let’s get started!
 How to get your business on Google.

-Google My Business serves as Google’s business profile for a company, and it creates a business location profile on Google Maps for businesses.
+Google Business Profiles serves as Google’s official business profile for a company, and it creates a business location profile on Google Maps for businesses.
 You can get your business on Google Maps, Search, and other Google services using this tool.

 A Business Profile is even more than a local listing.
 This free service—as we mentioned—lets you manage how your business appears on Google Search and Maps.

-Creating your business profile on Google My Business is simple.
-Of course, it’s even easier to use the services of a digital marketing agency, like Blue Laser Digital, so that they may help you to not only have a Google My Business listing but to optimize, manage and elevate your listing.
+Creating your business profile on Google is simple.
+Of course, it’s even easier to use the services of a digital marketing agency, like Blue Laser Digital, so that they may help you to not only have a Google Business Profile but to optimize, manage and elevate your listing.

-Google My Business incorporates a company’s business profile into search results for both traditional and Maps searches.
+Google Business Profiles incorporates a company’s business information into search results for both traditional and Maps searches.
 This incorporation provides a valuable service for businesses of all sizes to control their public profile on the world’s largest search platform: Google.

 How to create, claim and verify your business on Google